Artificial insemination: Intrauterine

 It is important that washed sperm is used because unwashed sperm may elicit uterine cramping, expelling the semen and causing pain, due to content of prostaglandins.
 (Prostaglandins are also the compounds responsible for causing the myometrium to contract and expel the menses from the uterus, during menstruation.)
 Resting on the table for fifteen minutes after an IUI is optimal for the woman to increase the pregnancy rate.

-Using this technique, as with ICI, fertilization takes place naturally in the external part of the fallopian tubes in the same way that occurs following intercourse.

 For heterosexual couples, the indications to perform an intrauterine insemination are usually a moderate male factor, the incapability to ejaculate in vagina and an idiopathic infertility.
 A short period of ejaculatory abstinence before intrauterine insemination is associated with higher pregnancy rates.
 For the man, a TMS of more than 5 million per ml is optimal.
 In practice, donor sperm will satisfy these criteria and since IUI is a more efficient method of artificial insemination than ICI and, because of its generally higher success rate, IUI is usually the insemination procedure of choice for single women and lesbians using donor semen in a fertility centre.
 Lesbians and single women are less likely to have fertility issues of their own and enabling donor sperm to be inserted directly into the womb will often produce a better chance of conceiving.
 A 2019 showed that pregnancy rates were similar between lesbian women and heterosexual women undergoing IUI.
 However, it was found that there is a significantly higher multiple gestation rate among lesbian women undergoing ovulation induction (OI) when compared to lesbian women undergoing natural cycles.